yviegerber/Barite-Solar/index.md

 - COD: Q3 2026

 Barite Solar is a 20MWac utility-scale solar project utilizing 140 acres of land.
 The project lies in unincorporated Concordia Parish and will interconnect to the Entergy Red Gum Substation.
-The project will generate $60,000 in spending on the local community, raise over $3 million in local tax revenue, and offset more than 1.7 billion pounds of carbon dioxide.
+The project is estimated to generate $60,000 in spending on the local community, raise over $3 million in local tax revenue, and offset more than 1.7 billion pounds of carbon dioxide.

 ## Community Impact